jab/bidict/README.rst

 .. duplicated in CONTRIBUTING.rst
    (would use `.. include::` but GitHub doesn't understand it)

-Bidict is the product of hundreds of hours of unpaid, voluntary work.
+``bidict`` is the product of hundreds of hours of unpaid, voluntary work.

-If bidict has helped you accomplish your work, especially work you've been paid for, please consider chipping in toward the costs of bidict's maintenance and development and/or ask your organization to do the same.
+If ``bidict`` has helped you accomplish your work, especially work you've been paid for, please consider chipping in toward the costs of its maintenance and development and/or ask your organization to do the same.

 .. image:: https://raw.githubusercontent.com/jab/bidict/master/assets/support-on-gumroad.png